Jenica Atwin: Federal politics

 Atwin subsequently crossed the floor and joined the Liberal Party on June 10, citing lack of support from Paul's leadership after Zatzman's threat.
 Paul disagreed with this account and commented the events had nothing to do with Zatzman or her; however, Manly and May, the remaining Green MPs, issued a statement stating: "Unfortunately, the attack against Ms. Atwin by the Green Party leader's chief spokesperson on May 14th created the conditions that led to this crisis."
 On June 14, 2021, shortly after joining the Liberal caucus, Atwin apologized for her earlier remarks, saying that she "regrets her choice of words" and adding: "Palestinians are suffering.
 Israelis are also suffering as well as their loved ones in Canada and around the world."

+On September 16, 2023, Atwin was named Parliamentary Secretary to the Minister of Indigenous Services.
+In August 2024, Atwin sponsored three Palestine-related petitions, one calling for Canada Pension Plan divestment from Israel, another calling for the teaching of the Nakba in school curriculums, and a third calling for the House of Commons to "re-evaluate the Immigration, Refugees and Citizenship Canada program for Gaza".

+During the 2024–2025 Canadian political crisis, Atwin was one of many Liberal MPs to request that Prime Minister Justin Trudeau resign.
+In January 2025, Atwin decided not to run in the 2025 Canadian federal election.

 Personal life

 Atwin placed sixth in a 2010 World Series of Poker Circuit ladies tournament in Louisiana.
 She is married to Oromocto First Nation band councillor Chris Atwin and has two sons.